 I am a public finance law specialist whose research, legal practice and publications have focused on the physical and digital creation, movement, allocation and taxation of wealth, finance and revenue towards development needs.
 I also inquire into the role of public and private corporations in promoting fiscal responsibility, and towards achieving development needs.
 My work has benefited African based and international advocacy organisations and think tanks; informed policy and law making at government level and provided pan-African specialist insight to international financing organisations.
 Outside Africa, I have studied and published on the tax systems of Afghanistan and Bangladesh.
 I have supported capacity building, strengthening tax literacy and redefining norms around revenue mobilisation, financial flows, digitalisation, realising rights, redistribution and legal systems in Africa.
 I am a first class law graduate from the University of Nairobi, with a double Masters; one in public finance and financial services law and another in public policy and development.
 I continue to improve on my skills having trained with: Münster University and Leiden Law in international taxation; International Law Institute on international criminal and human rights law; Georgetown Law on human rights litigation and UNITAR on micro finance institutions and their role in financing development.
-Currently I am finalising my doctorate at Cardiff Law for submission in 2020 under the supervision of Professors John Harrington and Ambreena Manji.
+Currently I am finalising my doctorate at Cardiff Law for submission in 2021 under the supervision of my wonderful professors; John Harrington and Ambreena Manji.

 Thank you for reading my profile and I look forward to hearing from you,